brightsole/vanillite/README.md

 ### What is it?
 <details>
   <summary>
-    tl;dr: <TODO>
+    tl;dr: localforage + write cache
   </summary>
   <br />

-  A brand new package project! vanillite is a wrapper around `localForage` and seeks to make writes faster by using a memory cache.
+  Vanillite is a wrapper around localforage.
+It seeks to leave the main-used functionality unused.
+It, unlike localforage, wants to move **lightning-fast**.

-  It's ready for you to add some functionality, and publish it!
+  the default cache option allows for storing 1000 items in memory at a time, always the latest things stored.
+It also makes writes drop out of time, so you don't have to wait to get your item back.
+This improves performance **alot**.
+Against a stubbed lib that is even faster than localforage, it was beating it by about 2->4 orders of magnitude. most "writes" happened in less than 0.5ms.

 </details>
 <br/>